project-poodle/poodle/design.md

   ECDSA key.

-A Poodle Node is added to a Poodle Cluster by a message containing the __cluster:node__ scheme, the Poodle node public key, a 'UPDATE' flag, and a timestamp, signed by the Poodle cluster private key.
+A Poodle Node is added to a Poodle Cluster by a message containing the __Consensus ID__, __cluster:node__ scheme, the Poodle node public key, a 'UPDATE' flag, and a timestamp, signed by the Poodle cluster private key.

-A Poodle Node is removed from a Poodle Cluster by a message containing the __cluster:node__ scheme, the Poodle node public key, a 'CLEAR' flag, and a timestamp, signed by the Poodle cluster private key.
+A Poodle Node is removed from a Poodle Cluster by a message containing the __Consensus ID__, __cluster:node__ scheme, the Poodle node public key, a 'CLEAR' flag, and a timestamp, signed by the Poodle cluster private key.